Skip to content

-Does your dog gently nibble on your pillow like they’re eating corn on the cob?
-This is called “pillow nibbling” or “corn cobbing,” and it’s normal for many dogs.
-They do it to feel calm and safe, just like a child sucks their thumb to relax.
-The soft, steady nibbling helps them feel less stressed or just happy.
+If your dog gently nibbles on your pillow like they’re eating corn on the cob, this behavior is called “pillow nibbling” or “corn cobbing.”
+It’s quite common and generally normal.
+Dogs do it to feel calm and safe, similar to how children suck their thumbs to relax.
+The soft, steady nibbling helps them feel less stressed or simply happy.

-When dogs were puppies, they used to nibble while nursing from their mom.
-Sometimes adult dogs do this gentle nibbling again because it reminds them of those happy, cozy times.
+• Puppy Memories: As puppies, dogs nibbled while nursing from their mother.
+Adult dogs sometimes repeat this gentle nibbling because it reminds them of cozy puppyhood.

 In short, dogs nibble on pillows because it helps them feel calm, reminds them of being puppies, gets your attention, fights boredom, reduces stress, soothes teething pain, or simply because they are curious about the pillow.